sa2c/AccelerateAI/sections/installing.md

 To see a list of software available on the system, use the `module avail` command.

-If there is software you want to use on AccelerateAI and you think other research groups or projects woudl also benefit from, we can install it as a module. please contact [SA2C support][sa2c-support] to discuss this.
+If there is software you want to use on AccelerateAI and you think other research groups or projects would also benefit from, we can install it as a module.
+Please contact [Supercomputing Wales support][scw-support] to discuss this.

 If it is likely to only be useful to you or your project, then we recommend installing software into your own home directory.